-The requirements are captured and the verification plan is set up in BriefBuilder, but how does one execute this verification plan?
-This question will be answered in this tutorial.
+The requirements are captured and the verification plan is set up in BriefBuilder, but how do you execute this verification plan?

 Navigate to ”Verification” in the navigation bar.
 Once you click on it, you will see that verification is divided in two parts, Demonstration documents and Verification table.
 Demonstration documents is used for capturing all demonstration documents.
 These will serve as an input for the verification table.
 The verification table will be used to perform the verification of the client’s requirements.